SammyLin/redactor-rails/README.md

       lang: 'zh_tw'
       autoresize: true

+If You Want To setup a new language in Redactor you should do two things:

+In you global configuration `config/redactor.yml` set option

+    lang: 'zh_tw'
+and

+Add to your layout

+    <%= redactor_lang('zh_tw') %>

 See the [Redactor Documentation](http://redactorjs.com/docs/settings/) for a full list of configuration options.

 ### Include the Redactor assets